-Lightwave vs Z wave: How to choose the right home automation system
+Lightwave vs Z wave: Choosing your home automation system

 While both essentially offer the same options for home automation, they solve problems in a different.